mcmarkj/1password-actions/README.md

 The output variable's name will be the item's name with spaces and `.` replaced with `_`, non-alphanumeric characters removed, and lowercased.
 For example, a `Password` item named `Google Firebase 2020` would be available as the `google_firebase_2020_password` output variable.

 You can also override the name of the output by appending ` | secret_name` at the end.
-This will always be suffixed with _<field> however.
+If you've not specified the filed to export, then this will always be suffixed with _<field> for all the available fields.
 eg:
 ```yaml
 secret-path: |